 The Child and Adult Care Food Program (CACFP) provides meals and snacks to children at family day care homes, child care centers, homeless shelters, and after-school programs, and to older or functionally impaired adults at adult day care centers.
-In fiscal 2012, more than 3.4 million children and 118,530 adults received CACFP meals and snacks on an average day.
-Total cost to USDA for CACFP in fiscal 2012 was $2.8 billion.
+In fiscal 2014, more than 3.6 million children and 120,118 adults received CACFP meals and snacks on an average day.
+Total cost to USDA for CACFP in fiscal 2014 was $3.1 billion.

-Welfare reform legislation did not change the reimbursement structure for meals and snacks provided by participating child care centers.
-In centers, meals and snacks are reimbursed at either free, reduced-price, or full rate, depending on children's family income—similar to the reimbursement structure for school meals.
+Meals and snacks provided through CACFP can be especially important to working parents, playing a role in improving day care quality and making day care more affordable for recipients.
+In child care centers, meals and snacks are reimbursed at either free, reduced-price, or full rate, depending on children's family income—similar to the reimbursement structure for school meals.
+In day care homes, meals are reimbursed either at tier 1 rates—rates which provide higher levels of reimbursement to low-income areas, providers, or children—or at lower tier 2 rates.
 The number of children participating in CACFP through child care centers has grown, so that total participation has increased, despite the drop in participation of children attending family day care homes, as shown, in this chart.

 Download chart data in Excel format